rapidprototypingml/book/Plan/outline.md

 **I. Introduction: Lowest Barrier to Entry**

-1. Why Rapid Prototyping On The Web?
+1. What Is Rapid Prototyping On The Web And Why An Open Source Book?

 2. What Is The Serverless Cloud?